NASA-IMPACT/hls-foundation-os/README.md

 ## Citation

-If this repository helped your research, please cite `hls-foundation-os` in your publications.
+If this repository helped your research, please cite `HLS foundation` in your publications.
 Here is an example BibTeX entry:

 ```
 @software{HLS_Foundation_2023,